 While social media is an important part of fundraising success, fundraising without social media can extend your reach in different ways.

 Personalized outreaches can make a huge difference when sharing your fundraiser.
 If you aren’t sure where to begin, start by emailing, texting, or calling a few close friends.
 Getting some initial support can encourage others to donate.
-If you’re having trouble finding the words to ask for financial help, fundraising email templates provide a lot of ideas.
+If you’re having trouble finding the words to ask for financial help, fundraising email templates provide a lot of ideas and help you get started.

 For more tips on getting the word out, take a look at our blog post 25 Fundraiser Sharing Tips to Increase Donations.